• Home

 “Bitcoin is more like a commodity or a foreign currency than shares.
 Especially as there are no profit distributions as with listed companies, but only trading profits from the increase in value.”

 This is precisely why Bitcoin is treated as a private sale transaction in Germany.
 This system is not a special privilege, but has been part of income tax law for decades.
-It applies to a wide variety of assets.
+It applies to a wide variety of assets (gold and precious metals, foreign currencies, collector’s items).

-A blanket equalization with capital income would mean a break with this tax system.
+A blanket equalization of speculative transactions with capital income would mean a break with this tax system, which in our view would even be unconstitutional.

 Tax policy needs consistency